kgmt0/megapixels/README.md

 # Megapixels

-A GTK3 camera application that knows how to deal with the media request api
+A GTK4 camera application that knows how to deal with the media request api.
+It uses opengl to debayer the raw sensor data for the preview.

 chat: #megapixels:postmarketos.org on matrix